M64DiamondStar/EffectMaster-docs/docs/creations.md

 Do you want to **share your own creations** or promote a cool show you made with EffectMaster?
 Come hang out and post them in our [Discord server](https://discord.com/invite/Scv9afJwXp)!

----

-> ✅ **Note:** You’ll need to replace `https://example.com/...` image links with your final asset URLs if you're moving them out of Dropbox/GitBook.

-Would you like me to batch rename or optimize your image filenames/paths for a public-facing GitHub/Docusaurus repo?